-156. Social Engineering Fraud, Interpol, www.interpol.int/Crime-areas/ Financial-crime/Social-engineering-fraud/Types-of-social-engineeringfraud (Social engineering fraud "refers to the scams used by criminals to trick, deceive and manipulate their victims into giving out confidential information and funds.").
+^{159.} Social Engineering Fraud, Interpol, www.interpol.int/Crime-areas/ Financial-crime/Social-engineering-fraud/Types-of-social-engineeringfraud (social engineering fraud "refers to the scams used by criminals to trick, deceive and manipulate their victims into giving out confidential information and funds").
 Compare Aqua Star (USA) Corp. v.
 Travelers Cas. & Sur.
 Co. of Am., 719 F. App'x 701, 702 (9th Cir.
-2018) (coverage barred because losses from a fraudulent email scam were not "direct[ly]" the result of crime since "Aqua Star's losses resulted from employees authorized to enter its computer system changing wiring information and sending four payments to a fraudster's account."), and Midlothian Enters., Inc. v.
+2018) (coverage barred because losses from a fraudulent email scam were not "direct[ly]" the result of crime since "Aqua Star's losses resulted from employees authorized to enter its computer system changing wiring information and sending four payments to a fraudster's account"); Sanderina, LLC v.
+Great Am.
+Ins.
+Co., No. 218CV00772JADDJA, 2019 WL 4307854, at 3-4 (D. Nev.
+Sept.
+11, 2019) (denying coverage under crime policy for losses sustained when a third party posing as the company owner tricked an employee into transferring money to the imposter because scheme did not fit policy definitions); and Midlothian Enters., Inc. v.
 Owners Ins.
-Co., No. 3:19-CV-51, 2020 WL 836832, at \4 (E.D.
+Co., No. 3:19-CV-51, 2020 WL 836832, at 4 (E.D.
 Va.
 Feb.
 20, 2020) (no coverage for voluntary parting of funds by employee), with Medidata Sols., Inc. v.
 Fed.
 Ins.
 Co., 268 F. Supp.
 3d 471, 480 (S.D.N.Y.
 2017), aff'd, 729 F. App'x 117 (2d Cir.
 2018) (finding coverage for the policyholder because the fraudulently induced transfer was a covered computer fraud under its crime policy: "The fact that the accounts payable employee willingly pressed the send button on the bank transfer does not transform the bank wire into a valid transaction.
 To the contrary, the validity of the wire transfer depended upon several high-level employees' knowledge and consent which was only obtained by trick."); Am.
 Tooling Ctr., Inc. v.
 Travelers Cas. & Sur.
 Co. of Am., 895 F.3d 455, 462, 465 (6th Cir.
 2018) (finding the insured suffered a direct loss because there was no intervening event where an impersonator posed as a vendor and tricked an employee into transferring funds to the fraudster's account and because the loss was "directly caused by computer fraud" in that the money was immediately lost upon transfer); Principle Sols.
 Grp., LLC v.
 Ironshore Indem., Inc., 944 F.3d 886, 893 (11th Cir.
-2019) (in construing ambiguity in favor of coverage, court found that despite employee interactions in response, the "loss unambiguously resulted directly from the fraudulent instruction") (quotation omitted), and Cincinnati Ins.
+2019) (in construing ambiguity in favor of coverage, court found that despite employee interactions in response, the "loss unambiguously resulted directly from the fraudulent instruction") (quotation omitted); and Cincinnati Ins.
 Co. v.
 Norfolk Truck Ctr., Inc., 430 F. Supp.
 3d 116, 130 (E.D.
 Va.
 2019) (finding coverage where imposter impersonated insured's vendor through e-mail to initiate a fraudulent computer transfer because there was a "straightforward" or "proximate" relationship between use of any computer and the resulting loss).